wilt-23/cherow/README.md

 *Terms of contribution:*

 - Think twice before you try to implement anything
-- Minimum 1.5 mill ops / sec for light weight cases, and 800k - 1 mill ops / sec for "heavy" cases
+- Minimum 1.5 mill ops/sec for light weight cases, and 800k - 1 mill ops/sec for "heavy" cases
 - Avoid duplicating the source code
 - Create tests that cover what you have implemented